mdn/content/files/en-us/web/api/subtlecrypto/derivebits/index.md

 #### Result

-Press the "Derive-bits" button to generate and log a shared secret from Bob and Alices keys.
+Press the "Derive bits" button to generate and log a shared secret from Bob and Alice's keys.
-Press the "Change keys" button to change the keys used by both parties.
+Press the "Change keys" button to change the X25519 keys used by both parties.

 {{EmbedLiveSample("X25519", "100%", "340px")}}